 Postgres works best with high frequency, short duration queries, usually classified as online transaction processing (OLTP).

 One of the stress points for Postgres can become concurrent connections.
-While frameworks like Ruby on Rails have connection pooling, to achieve good reuse of connections, they still require a lot of open database connections in an idle state.
+While frameworks like Ruby on Rails have connection pooling, to achieve good reuse of connections, they still require a lot of open database connections in an idle

 To go beyond that, software like PgBouncer can get more transactions served over fewer connections, or "multiplex" connections.
-PgBouncer can be run standalone or may be integrated into Postgres provider.
+PgBouncer can be run standalone or may be integrated into your Postgres provider.

 To scale into thousands of queries per second, we'd likely add a solution like PgBouncer.